 My 5 Market Internal Trading Tools

-The first tool that I use is a chart that plots the amount of volume going into stocks that are positive on the day versus the amount of volume going into stocks that are negative on the day.
+The first tool that I use is a volume trading indicator – a chart that plots the amount of volume going into stocks that are positive on the day versus the amount of volume going into stocks that are negative on the day.
 This gives me a ratio that helps me gauge how strong the move is for that day.

 For a strong positive trending day I want to see this ratio at a value of at least 2:1 positive.